Ring of Elysium: Season 3: Storm The Europa

 The story continues and another three characters enter the Elysium Universe - Captain Fokke, Elliot and Saki.
 The core gameplay remains the same, with the addition of a pirate ship making things interesting.
 During every round, after the dynamic weather system of ROE[Ring Of Elysium] went into "Typhoon" mode, a cursed pirate ship appears on the map.
 While the ship is moving, loot boxes (pirate barrels) are being continuously thrown off the ship as an extra source of high tier loot or new tactical items like a DPV.
 Later in the season underwater treasure hunting and exploring the secret ruins of an ancient civilization found deep under the waters around Europa Island were added to the gameplay.

 Development

 Ring of Elysium is a re-development of an earlier game called Europa.
 The game is developed with Tencent Games's QuickSilverX engine.

 The game underwent a closed beta test phase on Garena Launcher which was set to end at 10 July 2018 for its Thailand server, and 4 June 2018 for its Indonesian server.

 The game was released to Steam for early access in North America on 19 September 2018, proceeding with 20 September 2018 for Asia, and 25 September 2018 for Europe.

 Legal Issues

 In January 2019, a model named Mei Yan posted to her twitter account about the game using her likeness without permission, along with images showing the similarities between promotional images for the character and a 2015 post on Yan's instagram.
 The character was removed soon after, though possibly only due to the ending of Season 1.

+Cancellation

+On September 1, 2023, it was announced ROE would be closed permanently as of December 1, 2023.
+The reason for cancellation was not given in the notice.
+There has been a consistent drop in player count from an initial 52 thousand peak players at launch but with more recent figures showing around 350 average players per day.